vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct pid` [*pid...*] | `-`
   Find containers by process IDs.
 By default, the process IDs are passed as command-line arguments.
-If the first PID is `-`, the PIDs are read from standard input, one PID per line.
+If the first PID is `-`, the PIDs are read from the standard input, one PID per line.

     `-H`, `--hide-header`
       Do not show header, useful for scripting.